'Gilmore Girls' Season 5, Episode 19: But I'm a Gilmore

 Most irritating Rory or Lorelai moment:

 Rory's "I'm a Gilmore" rant proves that her transformation into classist asshole is complete.
-I was sympathetic when Shira (Leann Hunley) and Grandpa Huntzberger (George Coe) treated her like trash at dinner, but she completely lost me with this disgusting display of elitist judgement:
+I was sympathetic when Shira (Leann Hunley) and Grandpa Huntzberger (George Coe) treated her like trash at dinner, but she completely lost me with this disgusting display of elitist judgment:

 Rory: I mean, I’m a Gilmore!
 Do they know that?
 My ancestors came over on the Mayflower!